-Most people have the vague idea that Grog is a warm, alcoholic beverage that one preferably drinks in the colder months. -If one should prefer to drink it at all.
-But that's where it stops.
+Most people have the vague idea that Grog is a hot, or at least warm, alcoholic beverage that one preferably drinks in the colder months. -If one should prefer to drink it at all because the cocktail doesn't exactly come with a great reputation.

-That is no wonder, considering there is no such thing as the one true Grog recipe.
+That's where it stops, which is hardly surprising since there is no such thing as "the Grog recipe".
 It's more a general term used for a collection of alcoholic drinks.
+The Navy Grog, however, is more specific and limits the possible list of ingredients considerably.
+But even this leaves room for interpretation.

 What is Grog?

-But how did it happen that Grog became a generic term?
-And one that seems to have a bit of a bad reputation, too?
-Is it because you have heard it often (perhaps from a shady character in a pirate film?!) but rarely actually see anybody you know drink Grog?!
+Ultimately, Grog can refer to any beverage containing alcohol, from high-proof spirits to beer.
+But how did it happen that Grog became such a generic term? -And one that seems to have a bit of a bad reputation, too?

 Let me explain where such associations might come from and why they are only partly justified.

-That unusual way to drink Rum was an idea of the British admiral Edward Vernon.
-And it made a lot of sense once you know his reasons.
+Back then, this unusual way to drink rum was an idea of the British admiral Edward Vernon and made a lot of sense once you know his reasons - and it was not to prevent scurvy:

 Before discovering Jamaican Rum, British sailors received daily rations of wine and beer.
-Then Rum came along and replaced those lighter brews.
+Once rum came along, it replaced those lighter brews.
+From then on, the men on board were constantly drunk.
+The potent spirit made the situation at sea more bearable but made the men lazy and lacking discipline.

-Therefore, the circumstances (wasted sailors) led Vernon in 1740 to pass the so-called Captain's Order 349, which declared that Rum provisions must be mixed with water.
-And to make it more palatable, he advised adding lemon and sugar to the mix.
+Therefore, the circumstances led Vernon in 1740 to pass the so-called Captain's Order 349, which declared that rum provisions must be mixed with water.
+To make the mixture more palatable, he advised adding lemon and sugar to the mix.

-Scurvy is caused by malnutrition and a deficiency of vitamin C. However, no one was aware of that back then.
+Scurvy is caused by malnutrition leading to a deficiency of vitamin C. Symptoms include bruising, pain, and bleeding.
+However, nobody was aware of that in 1740.

-Despite the initial disapproval of diluting their sacred Rum, over time, Grog should become a sailor's favorite drink.
+Despite the initial disapproval of diluting their beloved rum with water, over time, Grog should become a sailor's favorite drink.
 They knocked it down with a loud toast of Up Spirits every day.

 It was only then that the British Parliament had finally had enough of it and declared that the last Grog ration was to be handed out on the 30th of July that same year. -A day that is now known as Black Tot Day.